TeamDev-IP/JxBrowser-Gallery/compose/README.md

 # Apps built with JxBrowser and Compose Desktop

-To run an application, use `run` or `runDistributable` Gradle tasks.
+To run an application, use `run` or `runDistributable` Gradle task.
 See [docs][compose-gradle-plugin] to Compose Gradle plugin to know difference between them.